 FMCG players are less well entrenched

 One of the biggest challenges to launching private labels in India is overcoming the head-start FMCG brands had over modern retail in building recognition and trust.
 In many cases, brands like Horlicks in malted drinks or Lux in soap helped define the product category long before modern retailers were first conceived.
 However branded flour is a comparatively new category, with the leading brands just over a decade old.
 This means brand loyalty is less ingrained.
 Furthermore, with the majority of India’s consumers yet to have even sampled branded flour, there are a huge number of potential customers with little or no allegiance to existing brands.

 With organised retailers assuming a prime position relatively early in the life of the branded flour market, the strategies they pursue will be central to the category’s growth going forward.

 Retailers will drive category growth by lowering prices and raising awareness

 Whilst branded flour has the significant benefit of greater convenience, the biggest barriers to adoption among Indian consumers are cost and quality or taste (both actual and perceived).
-Many Indian housewives (who are the key decision-makers for this product category) are skeptical that packaged flour can match chakki-milled flour for freshness and economy.
+Many Indian housewives (who are the key decision-makers for this product category) are sceptical that packaged flour can match chakki-milled flour for freshness and economy.
 Although leading brands like ITC’s Aashirvaad have been able to lower costs through supply chain innovations like e-choupal and communicate freshness through a focus on packaging.
 Modern retailers now have the potential to affect change in consumer attitudes on both these fronts.

 The increasing scale of modern retailers will allow them to expand their range of private label flours at a lower cost.
 In addition, thanks to their pricing power and their desire to attract new customers, retailers will have both the ability and the incentive to lower the final price tag.

 Retailers can drive down input costs